Why Not Automation

-The following is a direct quote from the above referenced Microsoft article: "Office 2000, Office XP, and Office 2003 use Microsoft Windows Installer (MSI) technology to make installation and self-repair easier for an end user.
-MSI introduces the concept of "install on first use", which allows features to be dynamically installed or configured at runtime (for the system, or more often for a particular user).
-In a server-side environment this both slows down performance and increases the likelihood that a dialog box may appear that asks for the user to approve the install or provide an appropriate install disk.
-Although it is designed to increase the resiliency of Office as an end-user product, Office's implementation of MSI capabilities is counterproductive in a server-side environment.
-Furthermore, the stability of Office in general cannot be assured when run server-side because it has not been designed or tested for this type of use.
+The following is a direct quote from the above referenced Microsoft article: “Office 2000, Office XP, and Office 2003 use Microsoft Windows Installer (MSI) technology to make installation and self-repair easier for an end-user.
+MSI introduces the concept of “install on first use”, which allows features to be dynamically installed or configured at runtime (for the system, or more often for a particular user).
+In a server-side environment, this both slows down performance and increases the likelihood that a dialog box may appear that asks for the user to approve the install or provide an appropriate install disk.
+Although it is designed to increase the resiliency of the Office as an end-user product, the Office’s implementation of MSI capabilities is counterproductive in a server-side environment.
+Furthermore, the stability of the Office, in general, cannot be assured when running the server-side because it has not been designed or tested for this type of use.
 Using Office as a service component on a network server may reduce the stability of that machine and as a consequence your network as a whole.
 If you plan to automate Office server-side, attempt to isolate the program to a dedicated computer that cannot affect critical functions, and that can be restarted as needed."